Campus Office & Resources

 - Offering discount tickets to local attractions including movies and theme parks

 - Collaborating with other areas of the campus community

 - Coordinating New Student Orientation during Fall and Spring semesters

-Student Leadership and Programs is comprised of four different offices:
+Student Life is comprised of four different offices:

 - Community Service Center

 - Intramural Sports, Forrest Fitness Center, and Outdoor Recreation

 The Student Life Office encourage students to become involved in life on campus and to participate in many of the co-curricular programs being offered.
 Involvement throughout one’s college years will contribute to further student learning and personal development.

 Email: firstname.lastname@example.org Website: www.callutheran.edu/studyabroad